Drukair: Current fleet

 An ATR 42-500 first operated on a nine-month lease from April 2010 was evaluated by the airline with the possibility of a future purchase.
 On 4 June 2011, a purchased ATR 42-500 arrived in Paro.
 Drukair had bought the 48-seater with the view of using it to service the domestic routes to Bumthang and Yonphula in late 2011.
 On 22 October 2019, Drukair received a new ATR 42-600 following which it sold its ATR 42-500 to ATR.

-On 12 October 2021, Drukair inaugurated her new Airbus A320neo.
+On 12 October 2021, Drukair inaugurated its first Airbus A320neo.
 The aircraft was ordered in 2018 and received in April 2020.

+Helicopter fleet

+The Airbus H130 is the primary helicopter used for charter flights to remote villages.
+Royal Bhutan Helicopter Services, which previously operated the helicopter fleet, was merged with Druk Air to form Druk Air Helicopter Services.

+The Druk Air helicopter services fleet consists of the following aircraft (as of December 2024):